trentyou/trentyou.github.io/_posts/2014-12-7-Shaking a UIView.md

 - Background Color
 - contentStretch

 We're only going to worry about the frame in this example.
-What we're doing in a nutshell is animating the frame of the view you're trying to shake moving _slightly_ to the left, and then animating it _slightly_ to the right.
+What we're doing in a nutshell is animating the frame of the viewToShake by moving it _slightly_ to the left, and then animating it _slightly_ to the right.
 We're going to be doing this very fast